cityofcapetown/ds_code_challenge/README.md

 Please also note the comments above about the nature of the code that we expect.

 ## Contact
-You can contact gordon.inggs and/or colinscott.anthony @ capetown.gov.za for any questions on the above.
+You can contact gordon.inggs, muhammed.ockards and/or colinscott.anthony @ capetown.gov.za for any questions on the above.